ceyddari/flight_price_tracker/README.md

     checked_at TIMESTAMP DEFAULT NOW()
 );

--- How to Run
+## How to Run
--- 1) Install packages:
+1. Install packages:
--- pip install psycopg2-binary requests beautifulsoup4
+   pip install psycopg2-binary requests beautifulsoup4

--- 2) Update config.py with DB credentials
+2. Update config.py with your DB credentials.

--- 3) Create tables using SQL above
+3. Create the tables using the SQL above.

--- 4) Test database:
+4. Test database connection:
--- python main.py
+   python main.py

--- 5) Track prices:
+5. Run the price tracker:
--- python tracker.py
+   python tracker.py

--- Notes
+## Notes
--- - Real scraping can replace fetch_price.py
+- fetch_price.py currently returns a random price.
--- - Email alerts can be added when price drops
+- Ready for real scraping and email alerts in the next step.